beatcracker/toptout/data/README.md

   "name": "Foo Bar",
   // Optional.
 Provide executable name if presence of this product can be detected by PATH environment variable lookup.
   "executable_name": "foobar",
   // Unique category id.
+Use [a-z0-9-] character set.
 The API generator uses it to group products.
   "category_id": "development",
   // Friendly category name.
+No leading/trailing whitespace allowed.
 The README generator uses it to group products.
   "category_name": "Development",

   // Short description of the collected telemetry.
 Usually copied from the product's documentation.
   "description": "All your base are belong to us.",
-  // Links object
+  // Contains links to the main product page, telemetry and privacy policy.
   "links": {
     // Link to the product's website.
 Mandatory.
     "main": "https://example.com",